wp-plugins/simply-exclude/readme.txt

 Tags: admin, posts, pages, categories, tags, exclude, include, is_front, is_archive, is_search, is_feed
 Requires at least: 2.3
 Tested up to: 2.5.1
-Stable tag: 1.6.1
+Stable tag: 1.7

 == Description ==

-Provides an interface to selectively exclude/include categories, tags and page from the 4 actions used by WordPress
+Provides an interface to selectively exclude/include categories, tags, authors and pages from the 4 actions used by WordPress

 is_front - When the user views the Front page. is_archive - When the user views an category or tags Archive. is_search - When the user views a search result page. is_feed - When a Feed is viewed/requested.

+Note: Page exclusions only work for search.

 [Plugin Homepage](http://www.codehooligans.com/2008/04/27/simply-exclude-plugin/ "SimplyExclude Plugin for WordPress")